rakimsth/aws-s3-stream-upload/README.md

 #### Pre-requisite

 - create the folder called `config`
-- create `local.json` and copy the `.env.example` file and paste it in the local.json with your secrets.
+- Inside config, create `local.json` and copy the `.env.example` file and paste it in the local.json with your secrets.

 - run using `yarn start`
 - Use /upload (POST) route to upload the multipart form data.
 You will receive JSON object, save the key attribute.